vg-json-data/sm-json-data/strats.md

 ### Come In Shinecharging

 A `comeInShinecharging` entrance condition represents the need for Samus to run into the room with enough space to complete a shinecharge.
-It has the following properties:
+It has the following properties describing the geometry of the runway in the current room which can be used to help complete the shinecharge (see [runway geometry](#runway-geometry) above for details):

+* _length_, _openEnd_, _gentleUpTiles_, _gentleDownTiles_, _steepUpTiles_, _steepDownTiles_

-* _length:_ The number of tiles in the runway in this room that can be used to help complete the shinecharge.
-This length should not include any tiles that Samus skips over through the transition (e.g. door transition tiles and door shell tiles).
+The length should not include any tiles that Samus skips over through the transition (e.g. door transition tiles and door shell tiles).
-* _openEnd:_ Any runway that is used to gain momentum has two ends (although in this case one of those ends is always a door transition).
-An open end is when a platform drops off into nothingness, as opposed to ending against a wall.
-Since those offer a bit more room, this property indicates the number of open ends that are available for charging (0 or 1).
-* The following properties further define the tiles in `length`, by indicating how many of them have some particularities.
-Sloped tiles impact the required number of tiles to charge a shinespark.
-Those properties will be missing if there are no such tiles.
-In places with more than 45 tiles where it's not relevant, that information will also be omitted.
-All up/down tile counts assume Samus is running away from the door, consistent with the direction that Samus will be traveling.
-  * _gentleUpTiles:_ Indicates how many tiles gently slope upwards (like in Speed Booster Hall).
-  * _gentleDownTiles:_ Indicates how many tiles gently slope downwards (like in Speed Booster Hall).
-  * _steepUpTiles:_ Indicates how many tiles steeply slope upwards (like in Landing Site).
-  * _steepDownTiles:_ Indicates how many tiles steeply slope downwards (like in Landing Site).
-  * _startingDownTiles:_  Indicates how many tiles slope downwards at the expected start of the running space.
-A stutter can't be executed on those tiles.

 A `comeInShinecharging` must match with a corresponding `leaveWithRunway` condition on the other side of the door.